-Willis Henry Auctions, Inc. is a Massachusetts based auctioneer of antiques and fine art that has been conducting sales in a wide variety of categories for over thirty years.
+Willis Henry Auctions, Inc. is a Massachusetts based auctioneer of antiques and fine art that has been conducting sales in a wide variety of categories for over forty five years.
 During this time, the company (proprietors: Willis & Karel Henry) has gained an international reputation for expertise and successful sales, and in turn has seen its catalogs become research tools for collectors, dealers and scholars alike.

 Each year, Willis Henry Auctions holds a special auction of Shaker-made items including furniture, accessories, tools, manuscripts and art.
 These sales have garnered international attention and have generated several world record prices.
 In 2006, a Shaker work counter made by Brother Orren Haskins achieved the current world record price for a Shaker item with a total price of $491,400.
 This beat the previous record price of $220,000 for a Shaker work counter sold by Willis Henry Auctions in 1990.
 Also in 2006, we set the world record price for a Shaker oval box with a total price of $105,300.
 A Shaker manuscript written in 1842 set another record when it received a winning bid of $17,050.
 Such results have established our firm as leaders of the Shaker market.